Developing your ideas

 In addition to why you’re telling the story, think about who you’re targeting:

 - Identify your audience.
 If you’re just starting out, consider whom you want to reach and their interests.
-If your channel has been up for a while, check out the Demographics report in YouTube Analytics.
+If your channel has been up for a while, check out the "Build an audience" tab in YouTube Analytics.

 - Tailor your communication.
 You want to be sure viewers relate to your videos.
 For example, the age, geography, or other characteristics of your audience may impact what tone and voice you use.